On the Origins of the Oceanic Ultraviolet Catastrophe: Induced Diffusion revisited

 Use of \eqref{eq:IDeq} and \eqref{eq:diffrot} yields the stationary energy flux

 where the last line is true if the solution is a stationary state ($I(a,b)=0$), ensuring the validity of the condition \eqref{eq:statrot}.

-In Fig. \ref{fig:6} we show the streamlines of the ID flux \eqref{eq:fluxenrot}, for the $a=3.69,b=0$ solution (upper panels) and for the GM76 high-wavenumbers limit $a=4,b=0$ (bottom panels).
+In Fig. \ref{fig:6} we show the streamlines of the \gd{rotating} ID flux \eqref{eq:fluxenrot}, for the $a=3.69,b=0$ solution (upper panels) and for the GM76 high-wavenumbers limit $a=4,b=0$ (bottom panels).
 In this rotating case we proceed only as far as the dimensional analysis in Sec.
 4\ref{sec:IDa}.
-In the non-rotating case we have an exact solution that allows us to define a cut in the spectral domain and enables estimates of the diffusivity tensor leading to (\ref{eq:CGpowA}) and (\ref{eq:CGpowB}).
+In the non-rotating case we have an exact \gd{power-law} solution that allows us to define a cut in the spectral domain and enables estimates of the diffusivity tensor leading to (\ref{eq:CGpowA}) and (\ref{eq:CGpowB}).
 In the rotating case, $a_{mm}$ is relatively insensitive to $\epsilon$ if the cut lies, for example, at frequencies greater than $2f$, whereas $a_{ kk}$ is quite sensitive.
 The absence of an exact solution in the rotating case limits greater precision.
-On the other hand, we expect this result to at least provide some qualitative guidance to our intuition.
-It is important to notice that the downscale direction of the ID flux is again confirmed, for spectra in the range between the stationary solution of the kinetic equation and GM76.
+On the other hand, we expect this result to at least provide some qualitative guidance to our intuition, \gd{indicating that a comprehensive approach to the kinetic equation with rotation (subject of current investigation) is not likely to modify sensibly the results of the present paper}.
+It is important to notice that \gd{the rotating approximation above confirms the downscale direction of the ID flux}, for spectra in the range between the stationary solution of the kinetic equation and GM76.
 In particular, we notice how the purely vertical character of the ID transport for the GM76 solution is predicted both by \eqref{eq:fluxen} and \eqref{eq:fluxenrot} (central panels of Fig. \ref{fig:4} and bottom panels of Fig. \ref{fig:6}).